angular/angular/aio/content/guide/displaying-data.md

 A common way to display a component property is to bind the property name through interpolation.
 With interpolation, you put the property name in the view template, enclosed in double curly braces: `{{myHero}}`.

-Use the CLI command [`ng new displaying-data`](cli/new) to create a workspace and app named `displaying-data`.
+1. Use the CLI command [`ng new displaying-data`](cli/new) to create a workspace and app named `displaying-data`.

-Delete the <code>app.component.html</code> file.
+1. Delete the <code>app.component.html</code> file.
 It is not needed for this example.

-Then modify the <code>app.component.ts</code> file by changing the template and the body of the component.
+1. Modify the <code>app.component.ts</code> file by changing the template and the body of the component as follows:

-When you're done, it should look like this:

    <code-example path="displaying-data/src/app/app.component.1.ts" header="src/app/app.component.ts"></code-example>

-You added two properties to the formerly empty component: `title` and `myHero`.
+Notice that you added two properties to the formerly empty component: `title` and `myHero`.

-The template displays the two component properties using double curly brace
+The template uses interpoloation to display these two component properties.
-interpolation:

 <code-example path="displaying-data/src/app/app.component.1.ts" header="src/app/app.component.ts (template)" region="template"></code-example>

+Angular automatically pulls the value of the `title` and `myHero` properties from the component and inserts those values into the browser.
+Angular updates the display when these properties change.
+A change is often

 <div class="alert is-helpful">